Beauty & Services··4 min read

 How a self-employed beauty/wellness professional in Barcelona can set up online client booking via Altegio: Google Calendar sync, WhatsApp reminders, deposit-based no-show prevention.
 Deployment in 5 working days, from €750.

 If you're an autónomo in Spain — beauty therapist, masseuse, hairdresser, psychologist, personal trainer — and you're still booking clients through WhatsApp and a paper diary, you're losing an hour a day on chat replies and 20–25% of revenue to people who "forgot to come."
-This article shows how Altegio fixes both problems in five working days without developers, and why it beats Calendly or Google Forms for service businesses.
+This article walks through a typical scenario for a solo practitioner in a large city: how Altegio fixes both problems in five working days without developers, and why it beats Calendly or Google Forms for service businesses.

 Why WhatsApp booking doesn't scale